Sh9hid/LLama3-ChatPDF/README.md

 - Add OpenAI API key input to the app, and fix the deployment.
 - Add modularity.
 - Enhance readability.
+- Model select feature.
+Instead, of hard coding Llama3.
+Change name to something more meaningful.
 ## Contributing
 Contributions are welcome!
 Please fork the repository and submit a pull request for review.